ameerwald/cds_vis_exam_assignment2/README.md

 This has been tested on an ubuntu system on ucloud and therefore could have issues when run another way.

 ## Discussion of Results
-Based on the classification reports for each classifier in the ```out``` folder, the neural network classifier slighly out performs the logitical regression classifier with 35% accurary over 31%.
+Based on the classification reports for each classifier in the ```out``` folder, the neural network classifier slightly out performs the logistic regression classifier with 35% accuracy over 31%.
 It is also clear that both classifiers poorly perform with the cat images compared to the other categories.